 At 2 and 1/2 weeks since the last injection, the swelling in the lower legs is down by 95%, the swelling in the left foot is down by 90%, and the swelling in the right foot is down by 75 to 80%.
 This is inline with reported recovery from this side effect – 1-4 weeks for the swelling to end, and then an additional 1-2 months for the pain to gradually subside.
 Recovery takes a long time because the half life of the drug is up to 3 weeks.
 That means it takes about 3 weeks for half of it to clear out – and 4 to 5 half lives to be considered out of your system (12-15 weeks).

-I pulled up the drug’s background information and what surprised was how low the benefit of the drug is – and that this benefit was only demonstrated in a sample population that did not represent me.
+I pulled up the drug’s background information and was surprised by the smaller benefits than I was expecting – and that this benefit was demonstrated in a sample population that did not represent me.

 Specifically, my LDL has always been below 100.
-The study population only included those with LDL >100, which could be far higher.
-The study population only included those who were already on statins AND the new drug; I am unable to take statins (of the 2 that were tried).
+The study population included those with LDL >100, which could be and likely was far higher.
+The study population only included those who were already on statins AND the new drug.

 • Within this population, all cause mortality was reduced by 0.6%.